So this has been brewing for quite a while now, but I feel like it’s finally time to make a confession:

 Thank you, sage voice of Collective Wisdom.
 What you say is absolutely true.
 (For the record, I sadly haven’t won the lottery…)

 Here’s the thing: it’s not just about traveling.
-What I really want is to become location-independent.
+What I really want is to become location-independent with a digital nomad life.
 To own my own time, and be where I want to be when I want to be.

 - I want to be able to summer in the UK, when the days stretch out into the balmy evenings and all you want to do is sit outside with a glass of wine and soak up the sun because you know it will be missing in equal measure when winter comes.